alexeyvax/form-validation-constructor/README.md

 ## Instructions for use

+Let's make form validation!
-At first, you will could add form on your page
+At first, you need add form on your page

 ```javascript
 // index.html
 <form name="form" action="/" method="post"></form>
 ```

-now you need to add **data** attribute **data-validation="true"**
+now you need to add **data** attribute **data-validation="true"** to your form

 ```javascript
 <form name="form" action="/" method="post" data-validation="true"></form>
 ```

-Form added to the list of scanned, after you will need add input fields in the form, example:
+Form have added to the list of scanned.
+After you need add input fields to the form, example:
 We have simple form with three fields: name, email, and confirmation of the agreement.

 ```javascript